Projects

 Current Research Projects

-The current focus of my research is cyberinfrastructure, information retrieval, knowledge extraction and management, and data mining, both for public and private small and big data for information resources.
+The focus of my research was cyberinfrastructure, information retrieval, knowledge extraction and management, and data mining, both for public and private small and big data for information resources with a particular interest in scholarly big data.
 Our application domain has primarily been the Web and Internet with a focus on academic, scientific and government information, data, and documents.
-I am also interested in automated methods for developing and designing cyberinfrastructure (also known as e-science) for academic research and related areas.
-This has led to research in various aspects of social networks and how they facilitate information access.
-Other interests are knowledge aggregation, novel web tools, portals and architectures.
+There is also an interest in automated methods for developing and designing cyberinfrastructure (also known as e-science) for academic research and related areas.
+This led to research in various aspects of social networks and how they facilitate information access.
+Other interests are knowledge aggregation and architectures.

 My recent research and scholarly interests are listed below: